 What To Do If Your Ex Isn't Paying Child Support?

 The court can act in your favor if your co-parent claims they cannot find enough work or work at all.
-An alternative method to help your child receive the support they’re entitled to is to order them to participate in work activities.
-These activities can include vocational training, job search activities, or community service.
+An alternative method to help your child receive the support they're entitled to is to order them to participate in work activities.
+These activities include vocational training, job search, or community service.

-However, a court will determine whether your co-parent’s unemployment or underemployment is in good faith.
-If their employment situation is determined to not intentionally keep their child from receiving support, due to completing a degree or certification to increase their earning power or their employment situation is only temporary.
+However, a court will determine whether your co-parent's unemployment or underemployment is in good faith.
+For example, suppose their employment situation is determined to not intentionally keep their child from receiving support due to completing a degree or certification to increase their earning power.
+In that case, their employment situation is only temporary.

-Raising a child as a single parent is difficult and receiving monetary support from your co-parent can ease that strain.
+Raising a child as a single parent is challenging, and receiving monetary support from your co-parent can ease that strain.
 However, not all co-parents fully embrace their child support responsibilities.
-Colorado law supports you in your desire for your child to receive the support they are due.
+Colorado law supports your desire for your child to receive their due support.